brianz/serverless-design-patterns/README.md

 # Serverless Cookiecutter template

-This project was bootstrapped using the Very Serverless Cookiecutter template.
+These projects were bootstrapped using the Very Serverless Cookiecutter template.
 This is a opinionated setup in order to facilitate developing, running and bootstrapping Serverless projects authored in Python.